 Polystyrene and its copolymers have found important applications as films, foams, and structural components.
 Copolymers with diene monomers are cross-linked to improve physical properties and generate thermoplastic elastomers.
 Polystyrene film is highly transparent to visible radiation and has a high refractive index.

 Poly(N-vinylpyrrolidone) (PVP) is a polar polymer with excellent film-forming and adhesion properties.
-It is commonly used in formulating hair sprays and hand creams, as well as in the textile industry due to its affinity for many dyestuffs.
-PVP is a biocompatible polymer and was used as a blood plasma substitute, although this usage is becoming uncommon.
+It is commonly used in formulating hair sprays and hand creams as well as in the textile industry due to its affinity for many dyestuffs.
+PVP is a biocompatible polymer that has been used as a blood plasma substitute, although this application is becoming uncommon.